language definition

 References

-- language at OneLook Dictionary Search
+- “language”, in OneLook Dictionary Search.

 - language in Keywords for Today: A 21st Century Vocabulary, edited by The Keywords Project, Colin MacCabe, Holly Yanacek, 2018.

-- language in The Century Dictionary, The Century Co., New York, 1911.
+- “language”, in The Century Dictionary […], New York, N.Y.: The Century Co., 1911, →OCLC.

 French language definition